vippsas/vipps-ecom-api/vipps-ecom-api.md

 #### Mobile browser initiated payments

-The landing page will detect if the Vipps app is installed.
+The landing page will detect if the Vipps native app is installed on the phone.

 ##### Vipps app installed

 1. The Vipps app is invoked and the landing page is closed.
-2. The Vipps user accepts or rejects the payment request
+2. The Vipps user accepts or rejects the payment request.
-3. Once payment process is completed, Vipps app redirects to `fallBack`
+3. Once payment process is completed, Vipps app redirects to the `fallBack` URI that merchant provided earlier (see above).

 ##### Vipps app not installed

 1. The user is prompted for the mobile number.
 2. Vipps sends a push notification to corresponding Vipps profile, if it exists.
 The landing page is not closed in this case.
 3. The Vipps user accepts or rejects the payment request.
-4. Once payment process is completed, Vipps app redirects to `fallBack`
+4. Once payment process is completed, Vipps app redirects to the `fallBack` URI that merchant provided earlier (see above).

 #### Desktop browser initiated payments

-1. The landing page will be opened in the desktop browser
+1. The landing page will be opened in the desktop browser.
-2. The landing page will prompt for user’s mobile number
+2. The landing page will prompt for user’s mobile number.
 3. Vipps sends a push notification to corresponding Vipps profile, if it exists.
-The landing page is not closed in this case
+The landing page is not closed in this case.
-4. The Vipps user accepts or rejects the payment request
+4. The Vipps user accepts or rejects the payment request.
-5. Once payment process is completed, the landing page will redirect to `fallBack`
+5. Once payment process is completed, the landing page will redirect to the `fallBack` URI that merchant provided earlier (see above).

-#### App initated payments
+#### App initiated payments

-Vipps will identify the request coming from merchant's app by the `isApp:true` parameter.
+Merchants can signal that the request is coming from their native app by passing the `isApp:true` parameter.
-In this case, the Vipps backend will send the URI use by the merchant to invoke the Vipps app.
+In this case, the Vipps backend returns an URI that works as a native app deeplink to the vipps app (eg. with a "vipps://" scheme)

-The landing page is not involved in this case.
+The landing page is not involved in this case, since the merchant app is expected to use the vipps:// uri to deeplink straight to the native Vipps app.

 1. Merchant initiates the payment with `isApp:true` parameter.
-2. Vipps sends a `deeplink` URI as response to initiate payment.
+2. Vipps returns a `deeplink` URI as response to initiate payment.
 3. The merchant uses the URI to invoke the Vipps app.
 4. The Vipps user accepts or rejects the payment request.
-5. Once payment process is completed, Vipps app redirects to `fallBack`
+5. Once payment process is completed, Vipps app redirects to the `fallBack` URI

 #### Skip landing page